lzivadinovic/ondrejov_internship_2019/README.md

 ## Sat 27 Jul 2019 07:29:24 PM CEST

 Fixed enhance header data and write header, if PR doesn't get merged, we could use my fork. https://github.com/lzivadinovic/enhance

+## Mon 29 Jul 2019 10:28:37 AM CEST

+There is 0 pixel boundary after resampling images using sunpy.map resample method.

+Sunpy resample has minusone flag that can NOT be passed while invoking resample method on sunpy map, but if using raw resample function it works.
+Problem with using resample function is that it does not auto create new coordinate mesh grid and it does not update header of new map.
+I've created manual 2d interpolation using scipy, and there is no boundary box so i've investigated source code and figured out what is actually happening (minusone flag :( );

+Idea is to replace all 0 with mean values of "intensity" of image (in br, it should be mean value of magnetic field...); In worst case scenario, just ignore it because its around 1 promile "err".

+Also, we have created normalized histograms of resampled (upscaled) and original HMI data and they are identical!!!
+So offseting pixels are 0.001678862 area of the whole image, like 1‰!

+## Mon 29 Jul 2019 04:07:35 PM CEST

+Wrote script for resampling dataset for magnetic data and run trough two dataset, data is on seismo4.
+It uses cubic spline interpolation to upscale magnetic data to double its size.

+Sara wrote script for data normalization of continuum images using histogram.
+It will create histogram of dataset and find value of flux for maximum of histogram.
+We decided that 100 bins is OK for this pourpose.

+Need to figure out how to run enhance in parallel so we dont wait for like 2hr for one dataset!